TraME-Project/TraME/README.md

 TraME can be installed via
 ```
-# clone optim into the current directory
+# clone TraME into the current directory
 git clone https://github.com/TraME-Project/TraME ./trame
 # build and install
 cd ./trame